wwkong/Biased-Random-Walk/README.md

 *Biased Random Walk Simulator*
 ================================

 This was a project that I started in my second year as a university student while learning the Python programming language.
-It is essential a random walk simulator based off of a standard Wiener process using finite difference methods.
+It is essentially a random walk simulator based off of a standard Wiener process using finite difference methods.

 Info
 ================================